 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we proposed a five-step method of resolving conflict: observation; thoughts; feedback; desires; and next time
+In the last section, we proposed a five-step method of resolving conflict: observation; thoughts; feedback; desires; and next time

-On this track, we will examine the various types of supervisees that are resistant to improvement: the "Yeah, but" supervisee; the silent supervisee; the "I'll try" supervisee; and the irrelevant supervisee.
+In this section, we will examine the various types of supervisees that are resistant to improvement: the "Yeah, but" supervisee; the silent supervisee; the "I'll try" supervisee; and the irrelevant supervisee.

 4 Types of Supervisees that are Resistant to Improvement

 ♦ Type # 1 - The "Yeah, but" Supervisee

 You might say, "Cheryl, you have to complete your client progress notes by the end of the week" and Cheryl might say, "Yeah, but, it's just so difficult for me to grasp the key points of what happened during the session."
 After we review a couple sessions, Cheryl would state something like, "Yeah, but, it's just hard for me to find the time to do them."
 As you can see, this type of supervisee can easily turn a conversation into a never ending cycle of "yeah, buts."

 ♦ Solution for "Yeah, but" Supervisees, 2 Parts

 As you can see, the key here with your "yeah, but" supervisee is in placing the responsibility back on to the supervisee, you leave no opportunity open for a "yeah, but" to sneak in.
 How?
 You ask for their solution.
 If they come back with a "yeah, but," you tell them to think about it, it's their responsibility.
 Sound like this will work for you and your "yeah-butter"?
 In summary, the key with your "yeah, but" supervisee is to place responsibility back on them by asking them to think of a solution.

 ♦ Type # 2 - The Silent Supervisee